-So who or what is Breville?
+So who or what is Breville or Sage?
 Breville is a fairly new Australian company which is actually primarily known for kitchen appliances in general.
-So in our kitchen as well as our Breville Dual Boiler we have a Breville toaster, a Breville kettle, a Breville crepe maker, and even a Breville waffle maker.

-So you could assume a company like that knows next to nothing about decent coffee gear, and yet surprisingly you would be flat wrong.
-This company from down under has been making waves in the coffee world for a number of years now and has come to be associated with excellence, especially when it comes to espresso.
+You could assume a company like that knows next to nothing about decent coffee gear, and yet surprisingly you would be flat wrong.
+This company, from down under, has been making waves in the coffee world for a number of years now, and has come to be associated with excellence, especially when it comes to espresso machines.

-The Dual Boiler comes in as their top-of-the-range semi-automatic espresso machine.
-In fact part of their advertising for this coffee maker is Commercial features and performance in a domestic footprint.
+The Dual Boiler espresso machine comes in as their top-of-the-range semi-automatic espresso machine.
+In fact part of their advertising for this coffee maker is commercial features and performance in a domestic footprint.